Photo by nicolasdecorte/Shutterstock

 Antigua has been welcoming American travelers since the beginning of June.
 To be allowed into the country, all visitors will be required to provide a negative COVID-19 test.
 Read more about Antigua and Barbuda’s rules for entry.

-Aruba opened to U.S. travelers on July 10, but those residing in 24 U.S. states—including California, Florida, Texas, and Wisconsin—cannot travel to Aruba without proof of a negative polymerase chain reaction (PCR) test.
+Aruba opened to U.S. travelers on July 10, but those residing in 24 U.S. states—including California, Florida, Texas, and Wisconsin—cannot travel to Aruba without proof of a negative PCR test.
 Read more about Aruba’s health requirements.

 After opening (and then closing) to Americans in July, the Bahamas is once again open to travelers from the United States—with some fine print.
 All travelers must show proof of a negative COVID-19 test and quarantine for two weeks upon arrival in the country.
 Read more about the Bahamas’ rules for entry.